Which certification should I pursue? ECBA, CCBA, or CBAP?

 If you are a business analyst with 5/6+ years of experience and are thinking of taking the CBAP, then take a look at this post on how to prepare for it and CBAP on BABoKV3.

-If you are a mid-level business analyst with 3+ years of experience, then CCBA may be the right certification for you.
+If you are a mid-level business analyst with 3+ years of experience, then CCBA may be the right certification for you, especially if you aspire to roles like project managers.

 If you are a beginner business analyst with no or 1+ year of business analysis experience, then ECBA may be the right certification for you, then take a look at this Chicken and Egg, Certification or experience in Business Analysis and also this beautiful video on Introduction to ECBA certification.

-Take a look at the sample learning video on BA planning approach from the collection of 99+ leaning videos as part of our BABoK V3 study content.
+Take a look at the sample learning video on BA planning approach from the collection of 99+ learning videos and webinars as part of our BABoK V3 study content.

 You May Also Like